harmonyideas/python-scripts/README.md

 FileName      | Description
 ------------- | -------------
+BubbleSortAnimation.py  | Dynamic animation of a bubble sort using matplotlib and bar graphs.
 CommmonInteger.py  | Find the common integer given a list Deckofcards.py  |   Simple class for a deck of cards.
 Dictionary.py   |   Search JSON dictionary using Flask WS [Search Page - index.html provided in /Templates]